MAKING SURE YOU'RE INFORMED

 St Mikes have resumed their Home Birth Service.
 Southmead have a limited service

 Birth partners are able to be present for all of active labour, which is normally the duration in the MLU.
-In the CDS birth parners will need to leave once Mum transfers to the ward a few hours after giving birth although Southmead are starting to relax this
+In the CDS birth partners will need to leave once Mum transfers to the ward a few hours after giving birth although Southmead are starting to relax this